nicolezhu/nicolezhu.github.io/_posts/2014-11-22-wildhacks.md

 + does 1 pack of Capri Sun count

 ### 2:30 AM
 WE ARE GOING crAZY but things are going alright.
-I figured out how to calculate the reading time for an article and rendered all the right paramters in an erb template.
+I figured out how to calculate the reading time for an article and rendered all the right parameters in an erb template.
 Summer got a public Google Calendar working and has calculated the free time between scheduled events, so we're going to start to figure out a way to integrate what we've both been working on pretty soon.
 Accomplished all of this while eating so much junk food:

 ![junkfood](../images/junkfood.jpg)